 - Substance use disorders

 This list is not all inclusive.
 Other underlying medical conditions may increase your risk of serious illness from COVID-19.

-Assess your symptoms and find out if you're a candidate for a coronavirus disease 2019 (COVID-19) test.
+Assess your symptoms on CDC’s coronavirus self-checker tool and find out if you’re a candidate for a COVID-19 test.

 When to see a doctor

 If you have COVID-19 signs or symptoms or you've been in contact with someone diagnosed with COVID-19, contact your doctor or clinic right away for medical advice.
 Tell your health care team about your symptoms and possible exposure before you go to your appointment.